zextras/tech-doc/source/carbonio/_admin/auth.rst

       SAML Requirements
       ^^^^
-      There is no special requirement to enable SAML.
+      There is no special requirement to enable SAML, besides having a SAML IDP Provider.

 .. _auth_set_up_saml: